Rajarshi12321/ByDeWay/README.md

 ## Overview

 **ByDeWay** is a training-free framework designed to improve the spatial reasoning and grounding abilities of Multimodal Large Language Models (MLLMs) through **Layered-Depth-based Prompting (LDP)**.
-This Python package uses monocular depth estimation along with automatic region-aware captioning to enrich model prompts with structured spatial context, boosting performance on tasks prone to hallucination and those needing detailed visual reasoning.[1]
+This Python package uses monocular depth estimation along with automatic region-aware captioning to enrich model prompts with structured spatial context, boosting performance on tasks prone to hallucination and those needing detailed visual reasoning.

 ## Features